colinlogue/chocan/README.md

 If you're using IntelliJ, mark the `src` as Sources Root by right clicking and selecting Mark Directory As > Sources Root, and the same with the `tests` folder as Test Sources Root.

+Guidelines for Collaboration
+-git pull before you begin coding for a day to ensure you're seeing the current code -other ideas to ensure smooth integration$$$$